 Carter Page: Who is he and how is he linked to Trump?

-As the investigation into Russia’s involvement in the 2016 election continues, investigators are looking for information from one of President Trump’s campaign advisers, Carter Page.
+As the investigation into Russia’s involvement in the 2016 election continues, investigators are looking for information from one of President Trump’s former campaign advisers, Carter Page.

-Page, who was a foreign policy adviser to Trump when he was a candidate, was asked by congressional investigators to turn over records pertaining to Russian contacts and communications for the past seven years.
+Page, who was a foreign policy adviser to Trump when he was a candidate, was asked by congressional investigators to turn over records pertaining to Russian contacts and communications over seven years.

 Here’s a look at who Page is and how he is connected to Trump.